aviflombaum/notetaker/APPNOTES.md

 5) my app sends the secret code back to fb
 6) fb confirms that the code came from fb and that my app received it
 7) fb sends me back the user's data
-8) i check if the user existis in my system by email, if so - log them in
+8) i check if the user exists in my system by email, if so - log them in
 9) otherwise, create a user based on their email and log them in

+  <%= link_to "Delete", @note, method: :delete, data: {confirm: "Are you sure you want to delete this note?"}, :class => "btn btn-small btn-default" %>